Workplace Investigations Training for HR Professionals and Workplace Investigators

 Workplace investigation training is essential for all employers.
-To Evidence compliance of UK employment regulations, employers need to provide robust prior investigation.
-Our training helps employers and investigators ensure their approach meets the standards appeals and tribunals expect.
+To evidence compliance with UK employment regulations, employers need to conduct fair, thorough and legally compliant workplace investigations.
+Our workplace investigations training course helps employers, HR professionals and workplace investigators ensure their approach meets the standards expected by appeals panels, employment tribunals and regulators.

-Couple the above with the potential for adverse publicity and costs associated with poor investigative, appeals and tribunals and it clear that every employer needs to have a robust investigation process and trained investigators.
-Employers cannot wait until an investigation is needed before they consider approach, policy and training.
-This course provides the necessary training.
+Couple the above with the potential for adverse publicity and the costs associated with poor investigations, appeals and employment tribunals, and it becomes clear that every employer needs a robust workplace investigation process and trained investigators.
+Employers cannot wait until an investigation is required before considering policy, procedures and investigator training.
+This course provides the knowledge, skills and investigation techniques needed to conduct fair and effective workplace investigations.

-Common areas for Workplace investigation are complaints and concerns relating to
+Common areas for workplace investigations include complaints and concerns relating to:

 - Disciplinary and grievance matters

-In many cases statutory codes of practice.
-For example, from ACAS, the Information Commissioner (ICO) and the Equality and Human Rights Commission (EHRC) will need to be embedded into the investigative process.
-Additionally; investigations may trigger escalation to external scrutiny bodies such as the Care Quality Commission (CQC), Charity Commission, OFSTED, Solicitors Regulatory Authority and several more including law enforcement agencies.
+In many cases, statutory codes of practice and guidance from ACAS, the Information Commissioner’s Office (ICO) and the Equality and Human Rights Commission (EHRC) will need to be embedded into the investigation process.
+Additionally, investigations may trigger escalation to external scrutiny bodies such as the Care Quality Commission (CQC), Charity Commission, OFSTED, Solicitors Regulation Authority and law enforcement agencies.

-This course can also be adapted for HR and senior leaders tasked with writing policy and approach on workplace investigation
+The course can also be adapted for HR leaders and senior managers responsible for developing workplace investigation procedures, policies and best practice guidance.

 Workplace Investigation Training Course Content